janschill/uni-software_architecture/reconstruction/schi/report/report.md

 - `tasks`
 - `tools`

-These will be iterated and every file will be looked at.
+These will be iterated, and every file will be looked at.

 ```python
 def get_files(path, file_extension):